Algarve-Tourist.com

 How many beach days per month?

-Before planning your beach holiday in Vilamoura, it's helpful to understand how beach-friendly the climate is throughout the year.
-We define a "beach day" as one with at least 3 consecutive hours of full sunshine and temperatures exceeding 23°C (73°F) during this period—conditions that most visitors would consider enjoyable for a day on the beach.
+Before planning your holiday to Vilamoura, it's helpful to understand how beach-friendly the climate is throughout the year.
+Not every sunny day is a beach day.
+I class a "beach day" as one with at least three consecutive hours of full sunshine (minimal cloud cover) and temperatures exceeding 22°C (73°F).

 Summer provides the most reliable beach weather, with nearly every day in July and August suitable for visiting the beach.
-In contrast, the winter months of December through February rarely offer conditions that meet our beach day criteria, with temperatures typically remaining below the 23°C threshold even on sunny days.
+In contrast, the winter months of December through February rarely qualify as beach days, with temperatures typically remaining below the 22°C threshold even on sunny days.

-The following chart illustrates the average number of beach days you can expect for each month in Vilamoura, helping you align your visit with your beach expectations.
+The following chart shows the average number of beach days for each month in Vilamoura.

 Vilamoura number of beach days per month

-The map below displays current accommodation options in Vilamoura.
-Adjust the dates to your planned holiday period to view real-time prices and availability.
+The map below displays hotels and accommodation in Vilamoura.
+Adjust the dates to your holiday to see current prices and availability.

 Sea Temperatures in Vilamoura

-By summer, while the waters warm considerably, they maintain their refreshing character.
-June sees average sea temperatures of about 19°C (66°F), gradually warming to 20-21°C (68-70°F) in July.
-August offers the warmest swimming conditions with water temperatures peaking at 22°C (72°F) – but this will still feel surprisingly cold when the air temperature is 35°C (95°F) or more.
+By summer the sea warms considerably, but it is still cold.
+June sees average sea temperatures of about 19°C (66°F), gradually warming to 20°C (68°F) to 21°C (70°F) in July.
+August offers the warmest swimming conditions with water temperatures peaking at 22°C (72°F), but this will still feel surprisingly cold when the air temperature is 35°C (95°F) or more.

 Vilamourar sea temperature